isotronic/food-finder-app/README.md

-# Food Finder App (in developement)
+# Food Finder App

 This is a web app that helps users find nearby restaurants based on their preferences and location.

 ## Features

 - Users can search for restaurants by cuisine, price range, rating, or location
-- Users can view restaurant details, such as address, phone number, website, menu, and reviews.
+- Users can view restaurant details.(in developement)
-- Users can get directions to the restaurant using Google Maps.
-- Users can save their favorite restaurants and view them later.
+- Users can save their favorite restaurants and view them later.(planned)

 ## Technologies